Howard Ain - Reporter

 Mike Berk - Sports Anchor / Reporter

-Mike hails from New York City and is a graduate of Ithaca College.
-His broadcasting career began in Denver, CO with an all-sports radio station where he worked as a Reporter and Technical Director.
-Mike then got his television break with a Regional cable network in New York, when a great guy named Jim Sweeney hired me with no prior TV experience.
-That job was a dream come true as Mike got to cover the teams he grew up rooting for as a one-man-band reporter, a dream come true for Mike.
+He is originally from New York City and is a graduate of Ithaca College.
+His broadcasting career began in Denver, CO with an all-sports radio station where he worked as a reporter and Technical Director.
+Mike then got his television break with a Regional cable network in New York, when a great guy by the name of Jim Sweeney hired him with no prior TV experience.
+There, he had the opportunity to cover the teams he grew up rooting for as a one-man-band reporter, a dream come true for Mike.

-Adam Clements - Reporter
+Adam Clements - Anchor / Reporter

 Adam worked as a web video producer for Columbus Alive, an arts and entertainment newspaper, before landing a job as a sideline reporter for the Ohio News Network.
 There, he was also a panelist on the sports talk show, The Average Joes Sports Show.

 In 2010, Adam was hired as a weekend reporter at another station in Cincinnati.
 Among his most memorable stories, Adam says covering the devastating Tornado of 2011 is something he'll never forget, particularly in Moscow, OH, where the town was completely destroyed.
 He says he was moved by the resiliency of the residents, and their determination to rebuild after the storm.